Anjok07/ultimatevocalremovergui/README.md

 ### MacOS Only

 **This version is still a work in progress!
 Some features may not be available.
-A completed stand a lone version will be released soon.**
+A completed stand alone version will be released soon.**

 - Download and save this repository [here](https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/uvr_5_5_MacOS.zip)
 - Download Python 3.10 [here](https://www.python.org/ftp/python/3.10.9/python-3.10.9-macos11.pkg)